EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

   |   2.04   |
   |          |
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-edhoc-oscoap-det title="Transferring EDHOC in CoAP"}
+{: #fig-edhoc-oscore-det title="Transferring EDHOC in CoAP"}
 {: artwork-align="center"}

-## Deriving an OSCOAP context from EDHOC {#app-a2}
+## Deriving an OSCORE context from EDHOC {#app-a2}

-When EDHOC is use to derive parameters for OSCOAP {{I-D.ietf-core-object-security}}, the parties must make sure that the EDHOC session identifiers are unique Recipient IDs in OSCOAP.
+When EDHOC is use to derive parameters for OSCORE {{I-D.ietf-core-object-security}}, the parties must make sure that the EDHOC session identifiers are unique Recipient IDs in OSCORE.
 In case that the CoAP client is party U and the CoAP server is party V:

 * The AEAD Algorithm is AEAD_V, as defined in this document

-* The KDF algorithm is HKDF_V, as defined in this document
+* The Key Derivation Function (KDF) is HKDF_V, as defined in this document

 * The Client's Sender ID is S_V, as defined in this document

 * The Server's Sender ID is S_U, as defined in this document

-* The Master Secret is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCOAP Master Secret" and keyDataLength equal to the key length of AEAD_V.
+* The Master Secret is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCORE Master Secret" and keyDataLength equal to the key length of AEAD_V.

-* The Master Salt is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCOAP Master Salt" and keyDataLength equal to 64 bits.
+* The Master Salt is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCORE Master Salt" and keyDataLength equal to 64 bits.

 --- fluff